 Piekenierskloof is synonymous with the Grenache varietal.
 A vigorous and hardy vine with a strong wooden frame that thrives in hot and dry conditions, Grenache reaches its pinnacle of quality when the vines reach maturity.
 This varietal is also surprisingly water-wise and seamlessly paves the way for Piekenierskloof’s arsenal of iconic Rhône varietals like Grenache Blanc, Viognier, Mourvèdre and Syrah.

-Under the watchful eyes of our Cellar Master, Jaco van Niekerk, and our winemaker, Hendrien Vercueil, Piekenierskloof Wines is fortunate to celebrate all that is wonderful about the Rhône valley in France and constantly produces award-winning Rhône-style wines with exceptional taste.
+Under the watchful eye of our Cellar Master, Jaco van Niekerk, Piekenierskloof Wines is fortunate to celebrate all that is wonderful about the Rhône valley in France and constantly produces award-winning Rhône-style wines with exceptional taste.

 As much as our wines reflect the unique terroir of their established roots along the Piekenierskloof mountains, so our labels take inspiration from the Dutch soldiers that once protected the Piekenierskloof pass.
 Distinguished by their unique attire and long lances, the Piekeniers (soldiers) are our selected icons for the expansive Piekenierskloof Range.

 Today, the Piekeniers no longer need to stand guard and so we thought we’d effectively ‘disarm’ our soldiers, placing their efforts into more fruitful actions for our labels.
 We’ve re-appropriated our soldiers to represent everything we are about – philosophy, peace, liberty and freedom, new beginnings, foundations, establishing new roots, harvest and enjoying the fruits of our labour.
 The result is one wine with eight different labels – together, telling our story.